A faithful linear-categorical action of the mapping class group of a surface with boundary: Further questions

 \section{Further questions}

 The results of this paper suggest several natural questions.
 Most prominent among them is whether knowing that the mapping class group has a faithful representation on a linear category has group-theoretic consequences.
 A faithful action of a group on a vector space has many consequences (like the Tits alternative~\cite{Tits72:alternative} and residual finiteness), and many of these consequences are known to hold for mapping class groups.
-It seems plausible that some of these could be explained by the mapping class groups' linear-categorical actions.
+It seems plausible that some of these could be explained by the linear-categorical actions of the mapping class groups.

 A second natural question is whether one can give a similar linear-categorical action of the mapping class group of a closed surface.